-TheseTheseThese DRI models (McGraw et al., 2016 and Garner et al., 2017)are the platform used for the SGMA simulations of baseline conditions and management scenarios.
+Management of the most recent DRI model (Garner et al., 2017) was transferred from the Navy to the IWVGA in (DATE?) and the model is the platform used for the SGMA simulations of baseline conditions and management scenarios.
 (See Section 3.5.2.1 for a discussion on the model review for suitability for the GSP).
 Model assumptions, construction, and performance are detailed in Appendix 3-F. The GSP modeling effort provides tools necessary for estimating the groundwater aquifer’s hydrologic water budget, identifying data gaps, assessing groundwater level and quality trends, determining sustainability criteria, and evaluating different strategies to provide long-term sustainable groundwater management for the IWVGB.
 The model also provides ongoing analysis and support as needed for the annual reports and periodic evaluations that will be required for submittal to DWR.

 Flow Model Review and Recalibration